 • All camp sessions are held at our Mary S. Roberts Pet Adoption Center location.

 • Registration is on a first come, first served basis.

-Summer Camp Sessions are OPEN!
+Winter Camp Sessions are now OPEN!

 For more information about Animal Kids Camp, email or call 951-688-4340 x 317

 Hello, MSRPAC Kid Campers and families!
 Are you ready for a hands-on humane adventure, teaching kindness, mindfulness, social responsibility, and compassion?
 To ensure that you have a fabulous, Animal Kids Camp experience this year, please read these tips and expectations.